 Pythons are probably the most commonly seen snake in suburban backyards, the most familiar being the Carpet Python in Queensland and the Diamond Python in eastern NSW and Victoria.

-The pythons at Potoroo Palace have comfortable enclosures with heat pads, heat lamps and swimming pools.
+The pythons at Potoroo Palace have a new reptile house with comfortable enclosures with heat pads, heat lamps and swimming pools.
 They each also have a sunning enclosure where they can be seen when the weather is suitable.
 At talk times they may be taken out to meet visitors.

 Did you know?

 Unlike mammals, snakes continue to grow for as long as they live.
 That’s why they can reach massive lengths: the largest Australian snake, the Amethystine Python from North Queensland can exceed 8 metres, and is one of the biggest snakes in the world.